casper288/casper288/README.md

 💞️ I am currently co-founder and CTO of the startup Elocky, but I remain available in the evenings and weekends to help other projects.

 My rates are:
-- 🔹 Consultant Missions : 480 € / day
+- 🔹 SEO Consultant Missions : 480 € / day
-- 🔹 Developer Missions : 560 € / day
+- 🔹 Fullstack Developer Missions : 560 € / day
-- 🔹 Missions Lead developer : 640 € / day
+- 🔹 Achitecte Cloud Missions : 640 € / day
-- 🔹 CTO Missions : 720 € / day
+- 🔹 CTO Consultant Missions : 720 € / day

 📫 Feel free to find all my information on my website : https://davidbilliere.com